ivanursul/ivanursul/articles/java/maps.md

 ### <a href="#enumMap" name="enumMap"><i class="fa fa-link anchor" aria-hidden="true"></i></a> EnumMap

-*EnumMap* who extends AbstractMap<K,V> Class and implements Serializable and Cloneable Interface, is internally implemented as an array.
+*EnumMap* who extends AbstractMap<K,V> Class and implements Serializable and Cloneable Interfaces, is internally implemented as an array.
 It represents a high performance Map implementation and is used with enum keys.
 It is recommended if you want to map an enum to a value.

 Similar to TreeMap, *EnumMap* is maintained in the natural order of their keys. *EnumMap* is a combination of the safety of the Map Interface and a wide range of its methods with a speed that is similar to an array.
 Null keys are not permitted and they lead to a NullPointerException, but Null values are free to use.